49yuan/1031/README.md

 - **Responsive Design**: The layout is responsive, But it does not provide user-friendly access for particularly small screens or mobile devices.
 - **Search Functionality**: A search box allows for title-based fuzzy matching, and tags are used for categorization.
 - **Viewing**:
- - The image viewing is set up as a detail tab, centrally displayed and uniformly occupying 70vh of the viewport height, with the width set to be responsive, and if it exceeds, it will be displayed with a scroll.
+ - The image viewing is set up as a detail tab, centrally displayed and uniformly occupying 70vh of the viewport height, with the width set to be responsive, and if it exceeds, it will be displayed with a scroll.<br /><br />
  ![Example of Large Size Image Details](./src/assets/works/bigimaged.png)
  ![Example of Smaller Size Image Details](./src/assets/works/litterimaged.png)
  - For document viewing, an iframe tab was initially coded, but later it was realized that all documents are .word files (which are not viewable on the web, perhaps you need to find another API), so this part was not enabled.